50 Jaw-Dropping Photos of the World’s Most Beautiful Countries

 This scene of colorful flowers in flower pots on the exterior wall of a house is not unusual in Córdoba, Andalusia.
 With its hot, dry climate, it attracted some of the world’s first landscape architects, who created homes around central courtyards (known as “patios”), decorated with an abundance of blooming flowers.

 The Valley of Geysers is a geyser field on the Kamchatka Peninsula, Russia that boasts one of the most extensive concentrations of geysers in the world.
 It’s been included in the list of UNESCO World Heritage Sites.
-Here are 10 UNESCO World Heritage Sites everyone needs to visit.
+It’s also one of the 10 UNESCO World Heritage Sites everyone needs to visit.

 Bordered by Montenegro, Bosnia and Herzegovina, Serbia, Hungary, and Slovenia, Croatia has a beautiful and extensive coastline along the Adriatic Sea.
 This photo of the full moon setting over the Adriatic was taken at dawn in Istria, an archipelago off the northern coast.
 Also on the Adriatic Sea, this country, which is perhaps the least-visited in the world.
 The question is, why, when it is so incredibly stunning?

 Slovenia, nestled between Austria, Italy, and Croatia, is known for its mountains, ski resorts, and lakes.
 This photo of the mountain lake, Veliko Jezero, in the Triglav National Park, shows all of that in its grand beauty.
-Don’t miss these 13 small European towns you might not have ever thought about visiting (but should!).
+If you’ve never thought about visiting Slovenia, these 13 small European towns you might not have ever thought about visiting (but should!) could change your mind.

 What makes this photo so breathtaking is that once you get past this sign, there’s virtually no place left to go in the United States.
 Bordered on one side by the lapping waters of the Chukchi Sea and the other by an endless sea of tundra, Barrow, Alaska is the northernmost city in the United States.
-Next, read on for the best-kept secret in every state.
+There are lots of beautiful sights to see in Alaska and the United States, including the best-kept secret in every state.